insysbio/LikelihoodProfiler.jl/README.md

 ### Profile likelihood problem interface

 To define the `ProfileLikelihoodProblem`, we need the `OptimizationProblem` and the optimal values of the parameters.
-We can also set the profiling domain with the `profile_range` argument and the `threshold`, which is the confidence level required to estimate confidence intervals.
+We can also set the profiling domain with the `profile_lower`, `profile_upper` arguments, indicies of parameters to profile with `idxs` and the `threshold`, which is the confidence level required to estimate confidence intervals.
 Please consult `?ProfileLikelihoodProblem` on the details of the interface.

 ```julia
 using LikelihoodProfiler, Plots